French cruiser Colbert (C611)

 Colbert (C 611) was an anti-air cruiser, later transformed into a missile cruiser, of the French Navy.
 She was the sixth ship (and second cruiser) of the French Navy to be named after Jean-Baptiste Colbert (the previous one was scuttled at Toulon in 1942).
-She served in the Navy from 1956 to 1991, before being converted into a museum ship at Bordeaux from 1993.
+She served in the Navy from 1956 to 1991, before being converted into a museum ship at Bordeaux in 1993.
 Colbert was scrapped in 2016.

 Colbert was the last French warship designated as a "cruiser".
-Afterward, the French Navy adopted the term "frigate".
+Afterwards, the French Navy adopted the term "frigate".